eason2julius/rr_practice/README.md

 # rr_practice

-this is my first respository
+this is my first respository!

+This is FUN